mpoelsterl1217/adventure-game/README.md

 6. new-bag - creates a new bag object.
 7. new-phone - creates a new phone object .
 8. outfit - creates a new food object.

+1. Additional Procedures for Door:
+	1. new-door - creates a new door object.

 ## Methods
 1. Methods for organism: